minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ### Configure Wireguard VPN client on Windows

-* Download and install Wireguard [Windows version](https://download.wireguard.com/windows-client/wireguard-installer.exe)
+* Download and install the Wireguard VPN [Windows version](https://download.wireguard.com/windows-client/wireguard-installer.exe)

 * Hit on the little arrow down on the bottom left and select "Add empty tunnel"